About the Retreat

 What to bring

-- loose-fitting clothes suitable for seated meditation.
+- warm loose-fitting clothes suitable for seated meditation.
+Bear in mind it is winter and the temperature can be significantly colder than sea level.
 Jeans and other pants made of heavy non-stretch material are likely to be uncomfortable.

 - bed linen (sheets, pillow slip)

 - many people like to bring an extra doona or sleeping bag due to the cold weather

 - shoes suitable for jogging / bush walking

 - personal medications and hygiene products

 - toiletries (though please consider your fellow sitters and don’t use perfumes, after-shaves, and other heavily perfumed items)